Drivers Ed Solutions | Logout

 Once you have received your TIPIC, you must obey these restrictions until you are 18 years old:

-• During the first 12 months, you can not operate a vehicle from midnight to 6 AM unless accompanied by a parent or guardian, are driving to or from work with documentation from your employer, or are driving to or from a school-sponsored event or religion event with documentation.
+• During the first 12 months, you cannot operate a vehicle from midnight to 6 AM unless accompanied by a parent or guardian, are driving to or from work with documentation from your employer, or are driving to or from a school-sponsored event or religion event with documentation.

 • After the first 12 months, you can not operate a vehicle from 1-5 AM unless accompanied by a parent or guardian, are driving to or from work with documentation from your employer, or are driving to or from a school-sponsored event or religion event with documentation.